Michael Haltzel

 Chairman Emeritus

-Michael Haltzel is Senior Fellow at the Foreign Policy Institute, Johns Hopkins University SAIS.
+Michael Haltzel is Chairman Emeritus of the Transatlantic Leadership Network.
+He was Senior Fellow at Johns Hopkins University SAIS 2006-2024.
 From 1994 to 2005, Dr. Haltzel served as Democratic Staff Director, Subcommittee on European Affairs, Senate Foreign Relations Committee and European policy advisor to President (then-Senator) Joseph R. Biden, Jr. In 2009-10 Dr. Haltzel headed U.S. Government delegations to three multi-week OSCE review conferences in Warsaw, Copenhagen, and Vienna.

 His other previous positions include Chief of the European Division, Library of Congress; Director of West European Studies, Woodrow Wilson Center; Vice President for Academic Affairs, Longwood University (Virginia); and Deputy Director, Aspen Institute Berlin.
 In 2015-16 he was Visiting Senior Fellow, Finnish Institute of International Affairs.